Ogano

 Origin

 Ogano's sire Ogano Sitte is one of the most famous sons of Darco.
 He was internationally very successful with Philippe Lejune.
 One of the greatest successes was his win in the Grand Prix of Naples.
-Currently, Ogano Sitte is one of the best young sires of Belgium.
+Currently, Ogano Sitte is one of the best sires of Belgium.
 He was, for example, the sire with the most offspring at the French national championship.

 Ogano Sitte's dam Ialta Sitte was internationally successful in big show jumping competitions herself.
 His granddam Gute Sitte was part of the bronze-winning-team (Belgium) of the Olympic Games 1976 in Montreal.
 To name the most successful descendants of Ogano Sitte, there are Aganix du Seigneur (Jos Lansink), Ikker (Olivier Philippaerts) and Gaudi (Marcus Ehning and Ludger Beerbaum).